What is Foundation Program?

 - Types of Mind, based on the commentary How to Understand the Mind.

-Both Foundation Programs are taught by Kelsang Khyenwang, the Resident Teacher at Odiyana Kadampa Buddhist Center.
+The Foundation Programs are taught by Gen Kelsang Khyenwang, the Resident Teacher at Odiyana Kadampa Buddhist Center.
 She has been practicing and studying Buddhism for many years and is known for her clear and practical presentations of Buddha’s teachings.